-From a hand written copy on file at the Victor Valley College Library – Author Unknown
+From a handwritten copy on file at the Victor Valley College Library – Author Unknown

 More than 30 years ago the green grass and running water of Summit Valley attracted the white people who later became the first settlers here.
 Mr. Houghton took up a Government claim, the plan now included in the Las Flores Ranch.
 Cattle were driven in from Arizona to be fattened and then driven to market San Bernardino.
-This entire family was given over as a cattle range.
+This entire valley was given over as a cattle range.
 The grassy slopes afforded splendid pasture lands and Mr. Houghton was well pleased.

 Still there were some hardships to be endured in this new country.
 Many wild animals roam the hills, mountain lions stole the young cattle in the small brown bears came in droves to find what they could to eat.
 At times Mrs. Houghton and the children were obliged to climb into the attic of their house to be safe from the bears.
 After robbing the hives of honey, these bears would go back into the nearby hills and mountains, disturbing nothing more.

 The Indian inhabitants of the valley were unfriendly and while Mr. Houghton owned the ranch three men were killed by the Indians in ambush.

 About 30 years later Mr. Bircham bought the ranch and continued to run it as a cattle ranch.
 Each year more cattle were put on the range.
 A great many horses were brought into the valley too.
 These proved to be a temptation for horse thieves, who made a regular practice of stealing horses and selling them in other places.
 Finally, the two neighboring canyons received the names of Big and Little Horse Thief Canyon.
 At length, the horse thieves were driven out, but the smaller of the two canyons still retains the name of Horse Thief Canyon, the larger known as Summit Valley.